Pfizer says 3 COVID shots protect children under 5

 What’s next?
 FDA vaccine chief Dr. Peter Marks has pledged the agency will “move quickly without sacrificing our standards” in evaluating tot-sized doses from both Pfizer and Moderna.

-The agency has set tentative dates next month for its scientific advisers to publicly debate data from each company.
+Comparing the two companies' approaches to vaccinating the littlest kids promises to be challenging.

-Moderna is seeking to be the first to vaccinate the littlest kids.
-It submitted data to the FDA saying tots develop high levels of virus-fighting antibodies after two shots that contain a quarter of the dose given to adults.
-The Moderna study found effectiveness against symptomatic COVID-19 was 40% to 50% during the omicon surge, much like for adults who’ve only had two vaccine doses.
+Moderna asked FDA to authorize two shots, each containing a quarter of the dose given to adults.
+While that spurred good levels of virus-fighting antibodies, Moderna's study found effectiveness against symptomatic COVID-19 was just 40% to 50% during the omicron surge, much like for adults who’ve only had two vaccine doses.

+“We've learned in older children and adults that ... we really need three doses to get protection” against newer variants like omicron, Moss said.

+That's something Moderna plans to study, and Moss said he didn't expect the question would hold up FDA authorization of the first two doses.

 While COVID-19 generally isn’t as dangerous to youngsters as to adults, some children do become severely ill or even die.
 And the omicron variant hit children especially hard, with those under 5 hospitalized at higher rates than at the peak of the previous delta surge.